First update in ages, sorry!

 "Good!"
 Maria replied.
 "I'm still mad at you for that!
 Don't think you're off the hook."
 She pouted and mouthed without a sense of ire.
 After that she playfully punching him in the shoulder.

 It hurt slightly.
 For once however, James didn't mind.

 "That's what I saved you from mister.
-Richie would have knocked your head off.
+Richie would have knocked your head clean off.
 I swear it, I do!"

 He laughed.
 Knowing full well what Maria said was probably true.